-Confined space: 1.
-A confined space is large enough or so configured that an employee can 2.
+1. A confined space is large enough or so configured that an employee can · 2.
 A confined space has limited or restricted means for 3.
 A permit required confined space (permit space) contains a material that has 4.
 A permit required confined space (permit space) contains any other recognized serious safety or 5.
 A permit required confined space (permit space) has an internal configuration such that could be trapped or asphyxiated by inwardly converging walls or by a floor which slopes downward and tapers to a smaller cross-section.
 Confined Space Hazards 6.
 Fatalities and injuries constantly occur among construction workers who are required to enter 7.
 Workers encounter both inherent and within confined workspaces.
 Inherent Hazards 8.
 Inherent hazards include high voltage, radiation generated by equipment,, omission of protective features, high or low temperatures, high noise levels, and high-pressure vessels and lines.
 Induced Hazards 9 result from a multitude of incorrect decisions and actions that occur during the actual construction process.

-10. Some examples of induced hazards are: omission of protective physical arrangements that may cause unintentional worker contact we energy sources, oxygen-deficient atmospheres created at the bottom lack of safety factors in structural strength, and vith electrical of pits or shafts Typical Examples of Confined Workspaces 11.
+10. Some examples of induced hazards are: omission of protective features, physical arrangements that may cause unintentional worker contact with electrical energy sources, oxygen-deficient atmospheres created at the bottom of pits or shafts lack of safety factors in structural strength, and Typical Examples of Confined Workspaces 11.
 Confined workspaces in construction contain Vaults 12.
-Workers must enter found on the construct perform a number of functions. tion jobsite to Oxygen-Deficient Atmosphere 13.
-The ever-present possibility of is o problems confronting construction workers while working in vaults. ne of the major Electrical Shock 14 results because the contractor has not pro approved grounding system or the protection afforded by ground-fault interrupters or low-voltage systems. ovided an : circuit Manholes 15.
-Manholes are necessary to provide a means of entry into and entry tanks, and pits, but these confined spaces may presentcould cause injuries and fatalities. exit from vaults, which
+Workers must enter found on the construction jobsite to perform a number of functions.
+Oxygen-Deficient Atmosphere 13.
+The ever-present possibility of is one of the major problems confronting construction workers while working in vaults.
+Electrical Shock 14 results because the contractor has not provided an approved grounding system or the protection afforded by ground-fault circuit interrupters or low-voltage systems.
+Manholes 15.
+Manholes are necessary to provide a means of entry into and exit from vaults tanks, and pits, but these confined spaces may present which could cause injuries and fatalities.